isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 essentially all the cost is in the `thread` switch.
 If the string is long (say 1,000,000 characters), copying it twice is probably not a good idea.

-Note that this argument has nothing to do with `sync` as sunch.
+Note that this argument has nothing to do with `sync` as such.
 It applies equally to considerations about whether to use message passing or shared memory.

 ##### Enforcement